emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 ## Kafka Consumer Data Bridge

-This section provides instructions on how to create a data bridge to receive data from Kafka and optionally create a rule to further process the data and re how to test the rule and producer data bridge.
+This section provides instructions on how to create a data bridge to receive data from Kafka and optionally create a rule to further process the data and how to test the rule and consumer data bridge.

-### Create Data Bridge for Kafka Consumer
+### Create Data Bridge to Kafka Consumer

 This section demonstrates how to create a data bridge to receive data from Kafka.
-Through the data bridge, messages of the Kafka topic `testtopic-out` will be forwarded to a MQTT topic `t/1` in EMQX.
+Through the data bridge, messages of the Kafka topic `testtopic-out` will be forwarded to an MQTT topic `t/1` in EMQX.

 1. Go to EMQX Dashboard, and click **Integration** -> **Data Bridge**.